Check out YACHA, MOASH's council on HIV education and service access

 YACHA, a project of MOASH and Wellness Services, Inc., is a youth-driven leadership and advocacy group for young people living with HIV/AIDS and their allies.
-Council members participate in and facilitate workshops/trainings and plan events focused on HIV awareness/prevention, inclusive and affirming sexual health education, policy reform, mental health, suicide prevention, and more.
+Council members participate in and facilitate workshops/trainings and plan events (like the PrEP & Proud campaign) focused on HIV awareness/prevention, inclusive and affirming sexual health education, policy reform, mental health, suicide prevention, and more.
 Members will inform local, regional, and statewide HIV resources, programming, and policies that impact young people living with HIV.
 Council members are typically 15-24 years old but exceptions may be made on a case-by-case basis.
 Council members are either youth living with HIV or youth allies who are interested in supporting youth living with HIV.

 Meet our YACHA members: